-Cash used in investing activities is primarily for the continued capital investment in the Company's SJG Gold Mine, which includes the capitalized expenditures related to the ongoing open-pit expansion work.
-Cash used for investing activities for the three months ended March 31, 2024 decreased compared to the comparative period of FY2023 was primarily due to the short-term investment made during the comparative period.
+Cash used in investing activities consisted of continued capital investment in the Company's SJG Gold Mine, which includes the capitalized expenditures related to the ongoing open-pit expansion work as well as a long-term equity investment and reclamation deposits.
+Cash used for investing activities for the nine months ended September 30, 2024 decreased over the comparative period of FY2023 was primarily due to reduced expenditures on property, plant and equipment.